httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 HTTP intermediaries that support this specification have two options:

 * The intermediary can validate the authentication received from the client, then inform the upstream HTTP server of the presence of valid authentication.

-* The intermediary can export the nonce and verification (see
+* The intermediary can export the Signature Input and Verification (see
-  {{compute-proof}}}), and forward it to the upstream HTTP server, then the upstream server performs the validation.
+  {{output}}}), and forward it to the upstream HTTP server, then the upstream server performs the validation.

 The mechanism for the intermediary to communicate this information to the upstream HTTP server is out of scope for this document.